fredyeah/particle-sequencer/creative.md

 # Target Audience

 The target audience for this project is users who are looking for alternative methods of sudo-random control signal generation and generative audio.
 The Particle Sequencer is intended to allow any user to explore possible bridges and bonds between interactions between physical objects and interactions between creative ideas.

+# Tone of Voice

+This project is intended to be perceived as a tool for experimental and artistic expression.

 # Media

+The media aspect of this project, or otherwise distribution platform, will be software, be it on an application or embedded level.
+A form of high resolution visual feedback is of high importance to the concept and implementation.

 [co_one]: ./collision_one.png "elastic collision simulation"
 [co_two]: ./collision_two.png "elastic collision simulation"